HoangNhan2412-ICD/HoangNhan2412-gayer/README.md

 ---

-## Acknowledgements & References

-We would like to acknowledge the following individuals and resources.

-Their work provided crucial foundational knowledge for our project:

-* **Easiest DIY Method & Full Step-by-Step Tutorial:** How to Make an 8x8x8 LED Cube with Arduino at home.
-* **N. Sri Sai, B. Naga Subrahmanyam, K. Yeshwanth Sai, A. Vara Durga Siva Sai, K. Pavan Kumar, S. Sai Harsha:** Efficient design of 8×8×8 LED Cube with Low Power consumption using Arduino UNO.

 ## Introduction
 An 8x8x8 LED Cube is a three-dimensional structure made using 512 LEDs arranged in the form of a perfect cube.
 Each LED can be controlled individually using an Arduino, allowing us to create beautiful 3D animations, flowing patterns, waves, rain effects, and text-like movements.